sordina/sordina.github.io/_drafts/why_quora_sux.markdown

 * Let me tell you why your question is dumb, and then not answer it (very popular response)
 * I'm so cool
 * Detailed tangental boring answer

+## Other points of view

+It's funny, I've had this quite-strong reinforced experience with Quora over the last few years and my convictions have become so strong that I'd accepted that my oppinions were almost certainly fact.
+Until I had a conversation with my friend...

+I sat down for a drink and started to talk about Quora, I opened with something like "Do you read Quora?
+How about that Quora hey?", expecting to begin a fun hate-session where we both agreed how much Quora sucked.

+Much to my surprise, his impressions of Quora were almost the exact opposite of mine, and this wasn't because he interpreted the same content differently from me.
+No, he was being shown an entirely different set of content.
+After describing what he was seeing, it seemed that his perspective was _also_ totally reasonable.

+Something quite interesting is going on here :-)